kvietmeier/Terraform/azure/VMs/multivm_map/README.md

 ```

-Creating the map(object) for the VMs
+Creating the map(object) for the VMs in variables file

 ```terraform
 # Create map(object) for VM configs